IDEA-LABORATORIES/RECITAL/README.md

 You can use any Apple audio file such as WAV, MP3 or M4A.

+#### Customer Discovery
+Customer Segment: Musicians (Guitarists, Pianists, Violinists)

+Customer Interviews: 51 interviews with musicians and music teachers.

+#### Problems Indentified
+##### Inaccurate / lack of music notation particularly  for contemporary music.
+* 8/38 players

+##### Lack of musical skill/knowledge particularly ear training because it is boring.
+* 10/38 players

+#### Interview Questions
+* What is your name?
+* What is your age?
+* How long have you played your instrument?
+* What is your goal in learning/playing this instrument?
+For example, learning to play songs.
+* Can you walk me through your process for your stated goal?
+* What barriers have you encountered while working towards these goals
+* What is frustrating when working to overcome these barriers?
+* Is there anything you wish you had to help?
+* Follow up with 5 Whys or other relevant questions.

+#### Revenue Model
+* Freemium

 ## Product Spec

 ### User Stories (Required and Optional)